-It's estimated that people spent more than $15 billion celebrating Dad this past Father’s Day.
+People spent more than $15 billion celebrating Dad this past Father’s Day.
 Why all the celebration if dads really don’t make that much of a difference in the lives of children?

 In an article for the Institute for Family Studies, Dr. William Jeynes, Harvard graduate and professor at California State University, Long Beach highlights his recent meta-analysis of 34 studies regarding the unique role fathers play in childrearing.
 He found statistically significant effects between good fathering and a number of outcomes for both boys and girls.

 The meta-analysis included 37,300 subjects.
 In the study, Jeynes and his team defined the unique fatherhood contribution as paternal monitoring, involvement and childrearing activities that can be distinguished from activities undertaken by the mother, another guardian, relative or caregiver.

-A clear theme emerged: While mothers were often shown as the more nurturing parent, fathers appeared to be more involved in preparing children to deal with life.
+A clear theme emerged.
+While mothers were often shown as the more nurturing parent, fathers appeared to be more involved in preparing children to deal with life.
 Fathers also seemed to more realistically assess their children’s future behavior problems.
 In some cases, fathers were better predictors of their child’s future cognitive performance than moms were.

-While the analysis showed mothers consistently demonstrated higher average levels of patience and nurturing than fathers, fathers tended to expect more of their children and placed greater emphasis on the preparatory aspect of childrearing more so than mothers.
+The analysis showed mothers consistently demonstrated higher average levels of patience and nurturing than fathers.
+However, fathers tended to expect more of their children.
+And fathers placed greater emphasis on the preparatory aspect of childrearing more so than mothers.

 Additionally, statistical analyses of nationwide data sets show that, on average, children raised by their biological parents in intact married families academically outperformed their counterparts who lived in cohabiting families and never-married, single-parent families.